English language: Grammar

-As is typical of an Indo-European language, English follows accusative morphosyntactic alignment.
-Unlike other Indo-European languages though, English has largely abandoned the inflectional case system in favour of analytic constructions.
+Typical for an Indo-European language, English grammar follows accusative morphosyntactic alignment.
+Unlike other Indo-European languages, English has largely abandoned the inflectional case system in favour of analytic constructions.
 Only the personal pronouns retain morphological case more strongly than any other word class.
 English distinguishes at least seven major word classes: verbs, nouns, adjectives, adverbs, determiners (including articles), prepositions, and conjunctions.
 Some analyses add pronouns as a class separate from nouns, and subdivide conjunctions into subordinators and coordinators, and add the class of interjections.
 English also has a rich set of auxiliary verbs, such as have and do, expressing the categories of mood and aspect.
 Questions are marked by do-support, wh-movement (fronting of question words beginning with wh-) and word order inversion with some verbs.